📊 RMAX Key Takeaways

 How is the AI analysis conducted?

-Based on our AI fundamental analysis in April 2026, RE/MAX Holdings, Inc. has a SELL rating with 69% confidence.
-Review the strengths and risks sections above before making a decision.
+Based on our AI fundamental analysis in June 2026, RE/MAX Holdings, Inc. has a C grade with 77% confidence.
+Review the strengths and risks sections above for full context.
 This is not investment advice.

 Is RMAX stock overvalued or undervalued?

-Our dual AI analysis gives RE/MAX Holdings, Inc. a combined SELL rating for 2026.
+Our dual AI analysis gives RE/MAX Holdings, Inc. a combined C grade for 2026.
 Revenue is data pending, with profitability at or below sector average.
 Always conduct your own research.

 What is RMAX's free cash flow?